About Papago Park

 Hole-in-the-Rock is an absolute favorite in Papago Park, especially for the perfect photo opportunity.
 Kids and adults are amazed by the large rock formation with a hole, providing marvelous views of Phoenix and beyond.
 The trail to access the hole-in-the-rock is just 0.30 miles and is rated as easy, although expect it to be quite rocky.

 There are “steps” to get into the hole and once inside, there is plenty of space to roam and enjoy the views.
 Because of the ease of the trail and the location, hole-in-the-rock is usually pretty crowded.
-I’ve also heard it’s a wonderful place to watch the sunset.
+I’ve also heard it’s a wonderful place to watch the sunset in Phoenix.

 You’ll often see people climbing other parts of the rock, although there are no marked trails to these areas and it can be dangerous.
 Please use caution and do not go in restricted areas.